-President Roosevelt's Action Is in:

-Line with Law and Precedent.
+President Roosevelt's Action Is is Line with Law and Precedent.
 The groundless character of the charge that President Roosevelt has exceeded his constitutional powers is shown clearly by examination of the facts and the laws concerned in the executive action known as the "age pension order" issued last March by direction of the President.
-Anyone who will take the trouble to-read the act of June 27, 1890, as amended May 9, 1900, will find a clear basis begin with.
-It directs who shall havepensions, and how the amount of the pension, in each case, shall be determined, as follows:
+Anvone who will take the trouble to read the act of June 27, 1890, as amended May 9, 1900, will find a clear basis to begin with.
+It directs who shall have pensions, and how the amount of the pension, in each case, snall be determined, as follows:

-All persons who served 90 days or more in the military or naval service of the United States during the late war of the rebellion and who have been honorably discharged therefrom, and who are now or who may hereafter be suffering from a mental or physical disability of a permanent character, not the result of their own vicious habits, which incapacitates them from the performance of manual labor in such a degree as to render them unable toearn a support, shall, upon making due proof of the fact according to such fules and regulations as the Secretary of the Interior may provide, be placed upon the list of invalid pensioners of the United States and be entitled to receive a pension not exceeding \$12 per month, and not less than \$6 per month, proportioned to the degree of inability to earn a support, and in determining such inability each and every disability shall be duly considered, and the aggregate of the disabilities shown shall, be rated.
+All persons who served 90 days or more in the military or naval service of the United States during the late war of the rebellion and who have been honorably discharged therefrom, and who are now or who may hereafter be suffering from a mental or physical disability of a perma-nent character, not the result of their own vicious habits, which incapacitates them from the performance of manual labor in such a degree as to render them unable to earn a support, shall, upon making due proof of the fact according to such rules regulations as the Secretary of Interior may provide, be placed upon the list of invalid pensioners of the United States and be entitled to receive a pension not exceeding \$12 per month, and not less than \$6 per month, proportioned to the degree of inability to earn a support, and in determining such inability each and every disability shall be duly considered, and the aggregate of the disabilities shown shall the results of his own vicious habits.
+The Supreme Court has decided that upon the point of establishing the rate of pension to be paid, within the limits prescribed by the law the Secretary of the Interior has entire control.
+The only check or supervision upon him is from the President of the United States, whom the general laws specifically direct shall have control of the Commissioner of Pensions and the administration of the pension system.

-Thus, as plain as words can make it, s authority given to the Secretary of the Interior to determine what pension shall. be paid to any applicant for pension who-served ninety days in the War of Re-bellion, was honorably discharged, and who is disabled for the performance of manual labor by any cause other than the results of his own vicious habits.
+Thus, as plain as words can make it, is authority given to the Secretary of the Interior to determine what pension shall be paid to any applicant for pension whe served ninety days in the War of Rebellion, was honorably discharged, and who is disabled for the performance of manual labor by any cause other than